istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

     `tls.crt` and `tls.key` should exist in the directory contents.

-1. If you created the `istio-ingressgateway-certs` secret, but the key and the certificate are not loaded, kill the ingress gateway pod and force it to reload them.
+1. If you created the `istio-ingressgateway-certs` secret, but the key and the certificate are not loaded, delete the ingress gateway pod and force it to reload them.

     {{< text bash >}}